Eitantan/IridiumLang/SECURITY.md

 ## Reporting a Vulnerability
-Go to issues and report.
-We will apply the Security Issue lable.
+Go to issues and report with the Security Issue label